Thomas Walker (actor): Actor

 In November 1715 Walker seems to have played Tyrrel in Colley Cibber's Richard III; on 12 December 1715 he was Young Fashion in a revival of The Relapse (John Vanburgh).
 On 23 September 1721 he appeared at Lincoln's Inn Fields as Edmund in King Lear, and he remained there until 1733.
 On 29 January 1728 Walker took on his major original part, Captain Macheath in the Beggar's Opera, and his reputation was established.

 On 10 February 1733, at the new Covent Garden Theatre, Walker was the first Periphas in John Gay's Achilles.
 The last part in which he is mentioned at Covent Garden is Ambrosio in Don Quixote, which he played on 17 May 1739.
 In 1739–40 he seems to have been resting, but he played, 17 May 1740, Macheath for his benefit at Drury Lane.
 In 1740–41 he was seen in many of his major parts at Goodman's Fields Theatre.
 But after David Garrick's arrival at Goodman's Fields in 1741, Walker's name was taken from the bills and did not reappear until 27 May 1742, when the Beggar's Opera and the Virgin Unmasked (Henry Fielding) were given for his benefit.
 He seems to have played in Dublin in 1742 as Kite in The Recruiting Officer, with Garrick as Plume.

+In the period 1739–42 Thomas was associated with a para-masonic group of male and female theatre folk calling itself the Modern Masons that met at Silvester's Gardens in Clerkenwell.
+This was one of several groups unsympathetic to the Ministry of Prime Minister Robert Walpole that made works in support of the anti-Walpole Patriot Opposition, a.k.a. the Patriot Party.

 Walker's best serious parts were thought to be Bajazet, Hotspur, Edmund, and Falconbridge; in comedy he was best received as Worthy in the Recruiting Officer, Bellmour in the Old Bachelor, and Harcourt in The Country Girl (Garrick, after Wycherley).